 Altered Brain Chemistry and Migraine

-Brain scans in PTSD patients show a pattern of increased activity in certain parts of the brain, including the amygdala (the part that formulates your stress response), the hippocampus (where we store memories), and the medial prefrontal cortex (deals with emotions and impulses).3
+Brain scans in PTSD patients show a pattern of increased activity in certain parts of the brain, including the amygdala (the part that formulates your stress response), the hippocampus (where we store memories), and the medial prefrontal cortex (which deals with emotions and impulses).3

 The constant and extreme state of stress, hyperarousal, and anxiety that many Veterans with PTSD experience can disrupt the brain’s delicate balance of neurotransmitters.
 Brain scans have shown that PTSD can cause chronic changes in specific regions of the brain, resulting in long-term changes to the brain’s “circuits” or the networks that connect the different regions of the brain.4 These chemical imbalances and changes have been known to trigger the onset of headaches, specifically migraines.